mmore500/joinem/README.md

                         in some cases.
   --eager-write         Use write_* instead of sink_*.
 Can improve performance
                         in some cases.
+  --filter FILTERS      Expression to be evaluated and passed to polars DataFrame.filter.
+                        Example: 'pl.col("thing") == 0'
   --with-column WITH_COLUMNS
                         Expression to be evaluated to add a column, as access to each datafile's filepath as `filepath` and polars